 The outcome of the study has been the identification of 42 locations along the corridor.
 These are a mix of junctions and links (a stretch of road between two junctions) and the transport team have started the process of reviewing these in turn based on a ranking assessment (explained in the report).

 To date 21 locations have been looked at in more detail with high level potential options developed.
-One of our commitments is to complete the same exercise for the remaining locations over the coming months.

 Overall the study has provided a wealth of information and, whilst the entirety of the corridor will require significant investment over a number of years, the ambition is to deliver improvements where the value is greatest and investment is secured.